Security, Privacy, and Trust

 User Input and Context Memory

-As you use the Dropzone AI solution more, the quality of the investigations improves as the AI SOC analyst learns about the company and environment.
-Importantly, this context memory is built and exists solely within the customer’s tenant and cannot be mixed with other customers’ deployments.
+Dropzone AI investigation quality improves as the AI SOC analyst learns about the company and environment Importantly, this context memory is built and exists solely within the customer’s tenant and cannot be mixed with other customers’ deployments.

 • Allowed VPN services and policies